 The general approach, however, seems right to me.
 Somehow, we have to find a way of rehabilitating the idea that there is such a thing as public space, which is more than simply the areas outside our homes.
 Mobile technology helped create the problem, and to some it might seem it can help solve it.
 As Watkin points out, quiet carriages were introduced in response to people screaming into mobile phones the size of bricks.
 Now, you don't need to shout to be heard.
 Similarly, better headphones should result in less noise leakage.

-Noises off: the idea that we should respect the quiet of others in public spaces seems increasingly anachronistic to many people The kind of quiet that this might lead to, however, is not civil placidness, but the pod-like multiplicity of mobile private spaces, rows of individuals plugged into their own little worlds, passengers travelling apart together.
+The kind of quiet that this might lead to, however, is not civil placidness, but the pod-like multiplicity of mobile private spaces, rows of individuals plugged into their own little worlds, passengers travelling apart together.

 Yet to protest about this atomisation of life seems quaintly Canute-like.
 The world is not going to unplug itself when so much can be accessed on the move.
 The best we can hope for is that people come to appreciate that shutting yourself off from the world does not necessarily mean cutting the world off from you.
 Just because nothing is impinging on your space doesn't mean nothing is going out from it.